Skip to main content

 More Information

 The estimated per-unit fee is calculated using the annual average first-year fee.
-It is based on a full-time study load of 4 units per year.
+It is based on a full-time study load of 24 credit points (four units) per semester or 48 credit points (eight units) per year.

 More Information